 For them, the answer is a resounding No! because coffee beans should always be bought directly from a respectable roastery—or better yet, roasted at home by your own hand.
 Is life even worth living if you aren’t roasting your own beans?

-But for me, and I think I speak for many geeks who love but aren’t crazy about coffee, the answer comes down to what you’re looking for and how much you’re willing to compromise between price, convenience, and flavor.
-In some circumstances, it’s perfectly OK to buy coffee on Amazon.
+For me, I tend to stick with what’s most practical.
+For me, the answer comes down to what you’re looking for and what you’re willing to compromise between price, convenience, and flavor.
+I think it’s OK to buy coffee on Amazon… sometimes.

 - Instant coffee

 Even the best-made instant coffee tastes tolerable at best.
 But if I had to choose between drinking instant coffee and not drinking any coffee at all, I’d take instant coffee every time.
 It’s better than nothing!